Defcon27/AGRIUM/dev_guide.md

 ## Work done
-- [x] We got the bot up and running using mobile
+- We got the bot up and running using mobile
-- [x] user control using web interface
+- user control using web interface

 ## Work in Progress
-- [ ] Transfer learning to detect defect in crop
+- Transfer learning to detect defect in crop

-## Functionalities